 Many fruit and vegetables are also bee friendly plants, so why not grow your own?
 I myself started growing a few items in our small garden, but after an 8 year wait, I finally managed to get an allotment.

-Quite a lot of organic, home grown fruit and vegetables provide tasty meals for you (seriously, home grown beats shop-bought for taste any time!), as well as sources of nectar and pollen for bees.
+Organic, home grown fruit and vegetables provide tasty meals for you (seriously, home grown beats shop-bought for taste any time!), as well as sources of nectar and pollen for bees.

 In return, you’ll benefit greatly from insect pollination, which results in a more abundant fruit and vegetable yield.

 However, do note that whilst some food crops do not rely on bees or other pollinators to produce fruit, they may rely on them to produce further seeds.
+In addition to which, although some plants can self-pollinate, they have been found to produce a better crop if pollinated by bees - tomatoes are one such example.

 My aim is simply to show you